Search for suspected killer shutdown I-64

 "People started seeing cops coming up and down with their rifles," Abdullah said.
 "It’s dark outside.
 You just think the worst.
 What if the guy wants to jump in your car and hide?"

-Five hours later, around 3:45 a.m., police arrested the suspect nearby on North Gayton Road and West Broad Street.
+Five hours later, around 3:45 a.m., police arrested Dalay nearby along the 13000 block of North Gayton Road, near West Broad Street.

 The interstate then reopened and drivers -- some of whom were stuck on the interstate for hours -- could continue their trip.